I recently purchased a Western Digital 1TB 7200 RPM hard drive for my desktop computer and I love it! It has loads of space and is super quiet.

 However, when I received it from Newegg, I was not completely sure the drive would be working properly since it was wrapped in a little piece of bubble wrap and nothing else!
 To remove any chances of the drive having some kind of internal errors, I decided to test it out with some free hard drive diagnostic tools.

 Since I had a Western Digital drive, I ended up using the WD diagnostic tools for that specific model.
 Luckily, just about every major brand has their own diagnostic tools for hard drives.
 In this post, I will list out the various tools that you can use to ensure the integrity of a hard drive.

 One hard drive testing tool that is already built into Windows is chkdsk.
 It will scan the entire hard drive and check for a wide range of possible errors.

-Western Digital Data Lifeguard Diagnostic for Windows
+Western Digital Data Lifeguard Diagnostic

 It includes a Quick Test, Extended Test, and Write Zeros test.
 Note that you can also use these tools to test drives from a different manufacturer also.

 Seagate has two sets of easy-to-use diagnostic tools called SeaTools, one for DOS and the other for Windows.
 The DOS version will test Seagate or Maxtor PATA, IDE, and SATA hard drives.

 The Windows version will test any non-Seagate drive and supports more interfaces, such as USB, 1394, ATA, SATA, and SCSI.
 It checks for file system corruption, broken master boots record, driver corruption, and lots more.

 You can perform a SMART check, short check, long check and other advanced tests.